 Paul has 20 years experience of community development.
 He is currently the CEO of Goscote Greenacres Community Garden, providing opportunities for people with disabilities, who also use the centre, as residents, community groups and schools in the Goscote.
-Paul is also the Chair of Board of Trustees/Directors for Crisis Point.
-He has strong business development professional skills, with a demonstrated history of working in the non-profit organisation management industry and specialising in sustainable development, coaching, government, volunteer management, and community engagement.
+Paul has strong business development professional skills, with a demonstrated history of working in the non-profit organisation management industry and specialising in sustainable development, coaching, government, volunteer management, and community engagement.

 Sue Evans, Trustee

-Sue has have within the Voluntary Sector for all of her working life and has vast knowledge and experiences of managing a charity, project management, delivering education, securing external funding and being reactive to identified needs in communities.
+Sue has worked within the voluntary sector for her entire career and has vast knowledge and experiences of managing a charity, project management, delivering education, securing external funding and being reactive to identified needs in communities.
 She started at Manor Farm Community Association 21 years ago in a voluntary placement to support the workplace requirement of the NVQ she was studying.
 She developed within the organisation through varying roles, before finally gaining her existing role as Charity Manager.
 She is a life-long Walsall resident and is passionate about the borough.
 She strives to raise awareness about the good work Manor Farm and other VCS organisations deliver within the communities of Walsall.
 Sue loves the fast pace and ever changing world of the voluntary sector but most of all she loves the difference the services, activities and support make to individuals lives.

 Janet Davies, Trustee

 Janet Davies is currently a Community Centre Manager at Brownhills Community Association and has been for 22 years.
 She manages the Brownhills Centre, Brownhills Canoe and Outdoor Centre, Pelsall Hub and Walsall Wood Hub.